 Do we need a data use agreement with our SMS vendor?

 Yes, if the vendor will have access to student education record information.
-FERPA requires that school officials — including contracted third-party service providers — operate under a formal agreement that limits data use to the contracted educational purpose, prohibits secondary use or sale of the data, and holds the vendor to the same standards as institution employees.
+FERPA requires that school officials, including contracted third-party service providers, operate under a formal agreement that limits data use to the contracted educational purpose, prohibits secondary use or sale of the data, and holds the vendor to the same standards as institution employees.
 Request the vendor's standard data use agreement before signing any contract.

 Does a student's phone number count as a FERPA-protected education record?

 Possibly.
-Whether a phone number is treated as an education record depends on how it was collected — if it was provided during enrollment or stored in a student information system, it is likely an education record.
+Whether a phone number is treated as an education record depends on how it was collected.
+If it was provided during enrollment or stored in a student information system, it is likely an education record.
 Some institutions designate phone numbers as directory information, which changes the consent requirement.
 Review your institution's FERPA policy and directory information designation with your registrar and legal counsel.

 What is the difference between FERPA consent and TCPA opt-in for SMS?